-CIA will determine whether DO or the Office of Security possess any files or records on Warren Commission critics Edward J. Epstein, Josiah Thompson, Mark Lane, Harold

-Weisberg, or Sylvia Meagher.
+We are asking that CIA determine whether it possesses any files or records on Warren Commission critics Edward J. Epstein, Josiah Thompson, Mark Lane, Harold Weisberg, or Sylvia Meagher.
 The Review Board is not requesting information per se regarding any FOIA requests by these individuals or any Public Affairs news clippings.7